dailinluo/android/README.md

 # android
-This respository is used to store the android application developed for"Smart Survillance", a third year engineering project class
+This respository is used to store the android application developed for"Smart Survillance", a third year engineering project for class
 SYSC 3010, in Carleton University

 *In order to let the video streaming to work, please make sure you connect to the wifi "Group M8"*